productbrief/productbrief/_posts/2019-04-01-anatomy-of-a-good-ticket.md

 * [Readable](https://www.readable.io)
 * [Hemingway App](https://www.hemingwayapp.com)

-**A good ticket is not too big or not too small** It suits the time-frame and team members involved in its execution.
+**A good ticket is not too big nor too small.** It suits the time-frame and team members involved in its execution.
 Think of an atom or a small molecule, not a rocket ship.

 # A Bad Ticket